UK Registered Charity Number: 1154107

 We use our Bell Rescue Fund to buy bells at risk and put them into storage until a suitable destination can be found.
 Sometimes bells can be re-located in a matter of days but often it takes many months before a suitable destination is located.
 Since its inception the Bell Rescue Fund has acquired over 500 bells, including over ten rings & chimes of bells.
 Bells may be from a closed church but they could quite easily be bells which otherwise would have been recast as part of a bell restoration project.
 We buy bells and re-sell them at cost.
 We make no profit whatsoever.

 The Trust is active in finding new homes for surplus and redundant bells.
 Most stay within the United Kingdom but some do go overseas.
 In particular Australia and the U.S.A.

 The Trust was formally registered in the UK as a charity in February 1997.
 One of the activities which led to the trust’s formation, namely the production and distribution of the Surplus & Redundant Bell Lists had been in operation since 1993.
 This has helped to find bells for a number of church bell augmentation and installation projects.

-Not all bells come from Redundant Churches.
+Not all bells come from Closed Churches.
 Many come from churches undertaking a bell-restoration scheme.
 Some bells may be surplus to requirements, for example the re-modelling of a peal of bells into a lighter ring or some bells may be out of tune with the remaining bells.
 It was common practice for surplus bells to be broken-up and the metal re-used in the casting of replacement bells.
 Nowadays many bells are recycled and used elsewhere.

 |Rings of bells|